 - Molecular mechanisms of chromium in alleviating insulin resistance (7)

 - Effect of chromium supplementation on blood glucose and lipid levels in type 2 diabetes mellitus elderly patients (8)

 - Chromium picolinate for the prevention of Type 2 Diabetes (9)

 *Note: Not all papers provide support for the use of Chromium, but there are enough studies to warrant some serious research into their use in insulin resistance, weight gain, and type II diabetes.

 - Efficacy of Berberine in Patients with Type 2 Diabetes (10)

-- Application of Berberine on treating type 2 diabetes mellitus (11)
+- Application of berberine in treating type 2 diabetes mellitus (11)

-- Metformin and berberine, two versatile drugs in treatment of common metabolic diseases (12)
+- Metformin and berberine, two versatile compounds used in the treatment of common metabolic diseases (12)